geopy/geopy/CONTRIBUTING.md

     adding the required imports.

 3. Create a test module in the `test/geocoders` directory.
-If your geocoder class requires credentials, then make sure to list them in the `test/geocoders/util.py` module and add a unittest decorator (see `test/geocoders/what3words.py` for example).
-Refer to the [Geocoder credentials](#geocoder-credentials) section above for info on how to work with credentials locally.
+If your geocoder class requires credentials, make sure to add the `@unittest.skipUnless` decorator to skip running tests when the required credentials are not provided (see `test/geocoders/what3words.py` for example).
+    Refer to the [Geocoder credentials](#geocoder-credentials) section
+    above for info on how to work with credentials locally.

 4. Complete your implementation and tests!
 Give TDD a try if you aren't used to it yet! 🎉 Please note that it's possible to run a single test module